Wells Fargo & Company (NYSE:WFC) Shares Sold by Wolverine Asset Management LLC

-Wolverine Asset Management LLC decreased its holdings in shares of Wells Fargo & Company (NYSE:WFC) by 53.7% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Wolverine Asset Management LLC lessened its stake in shares of Wells Fargo & Company (NYSE:WFC) by 53.7% during the first quarter, according to the company in its most recent 13F filing with the SEC.
 The fund owned 4,474 shares of the financial services provider’s stock after selling 5,182 shares during the quarter.
-Wolverine Asset Management LLC’s holdings in Wells Fargo & Company were worth $174,000 as of its most recent SEC filing.
+Wolverine Asset Management LLC’s holdings in Wells Fargo & Company were worth $174,000 at the end of the most recent reporting period.

-Several other hedge funds have also bought and sold shares of the company.
+A number of other large investors also recently made changes to their positions in the business.
 Dodge & Cox boosted its holdings in shares of Wells Fargo & Company by 13.3% during the fourth quarter.
 Dodge & Cox now owns 148,429,020 shares of the financial services provider’s stock worth $4,479,588,000 after purchasing an additional 17,452,785 shares during the last quarter.
-Price T Rowe Associates Inc. MD raised its position in shares of Wells Fargo & Company by 8.5% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 106,531,722 shares of the financial services provider’s stock worth $3,215,092,000 after buying an additional 8,301,054 shares during the period.
-Geode Capital Management LLC raised its position in Wells Fargo & Company by 2.7% in the first quarter.
-Geode Capital Management LLC now owns 61,505,011 shares of the financial services provider’s stock valued at $2,396,288,000 after purchasing an additional 1,610,726 shares during the period.
-Sanders Capital LLC raised its position in Wells Fargo & Company by 1.7% in the first quarter.
-Sanders Capital LLC now owns 47,763,085 shares of the financial services provider’s stock valued at $2,030,799,000 after purchasing an additional 815,990 shares during the period.
-Finally, Norges Bank purchased a new position in Wells Fargo & Company in the fourth quarter valued at about $1,122,406,000.
-Institutional investors and hedge funds own 69.18% of the company’s stock.
+Price T Rowe Associates Inc. MD boosted its holdings in shares of Wells Fargo & Company by 8.5% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 106,531,722 shares of the financial services provider’s stock worth $3,215,092,000 after purchasing an additional 8,301,054 shares during the last quarter.
+Geode Capital Management LLC boosted its holdings in shares of Wells Fargo & Company by 2.7% during the first quarter.
+Geode Capital Management LLC now owns 61,505,011 shares of the financial services provider’s stock worth $2,396,288,000 after purchasing an additional 1,610,726 shares during the last quarter.
+Sanders Capital LLC boosted its holdings in shares of Wells Fargo & Company by 1.7% during the first quarter.
+Sanders Capital LLC now owns 47,763,085 shares of the financial services provider’s stock worth $2,030,799,000 after purchasing an additional 815,990 shares during the last quarter.
+Finally, Norges Bank acquired a new stake in shares of Wells Fargo & Company during the fourth quarter worth $1,122,406,000.
+Hedge funds and other institutional investors own 69.18% of the company’s stock.

 Wells Fargo & Company (NYSE:WFC) last announced its earnings results on Tuesday, April 13th.
 The financial services provider reported $1.05 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.69 by $0.36.
+Wells Fargo & Company had a return on equity of 4.88% and a net margin of 9.42%.
 The firm had revenue of $18.06 billion for the quarter, compared to analysts’ expectations of $17.42 billion.
-Wells Fargo & Company had a return on equity of 4.88% and a net margin of 9.42%.
+During the same quarter in the previous year, the company earned $0.01 earnings per share.
 The firm’s quarterly revenue was up 2.0% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.01 earnings per share.
 On average, equities analysts predict that Wells Fargo & Company will post 3.87 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
-Shareholders of record on Friday, May 7th were issued a $0.10 dividend.
-The ex-dividend date of this dividend was Thursday, May 6th.
-This represents a $0.40 annualized dividend and a dividend yield of 0.89%.
-Wells Fargo & Company’s dividend payout ratio is currently 72.73%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, June 1st.
+Investors of record on Friday, May 7th were issued a dividend of $0.10 per share.
+The ex-dividend date was Thursday, May 6th.
+This represents a $0.40 annualized dividend and a yield of 0.89%.
+Wells Fargo & Company’s payout ratio is 72.73%.

 Wells Fargo & Company (NYSE: WFC) is a leading financial services company that has approximately $1.9 trillion in assets and proudly serves one in three U.S. households and more than 10% of all middle market companies in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.